DIYBookScanner/spreads/doc/tutorial.rst

     $ spread wizard ~/my_book

-Follow the instructions and press your book against the platen, to allow the cameras to automatically adjust their focus.
-This will be the focus that is used throughout the capturing process, so make sure that the distance between the pages and the cameras does not change significantly after this step!
-When you are prepared, press a button (or your footpedal) and your cameras will simultaneously adjust their zoom levels and set their focus.
+On startup, your cameras will simultaneously adjust their zoom levels and set their focus.
 Once this is done, the application will ask you to press one of your configured *shooting keys* (default: **b** or **space**).
 If you do so, both cameras will take a picture simultaneously, which is then transferred to our computer and stored under the correct filename in the `raw` subdirectory of our project directory.
+Should you notice that you made a mistake during the last capture, you can press **r** do discard the last capture and retake it.
-Now scan as many pages as you need, when you're done, press any other key to quit the capturing process and continue to the next step.
+Now scan as many pages as you need, when you're done, press **f** to quit the capturing process and continue to the next step.

 Now spreads will begin with the postprocessing of the captured images.
 If you followed the instructions so far, it will first rotate the images, which,